FULL RACE REGULATIONS & INCIDENT REPORTING

 We will be monitoring drivers who fail to attend or finish races.
 Seats will be reviewed every 6/7 races.
 (Example – First 6 races a driver doesn’t finish 4-5 of those races he could be under review for losing his seat)

 We are aware that accidents happen but drivers should only retire from an event for legitimate reasons.
 For example retiring due to a damaged wing is not a worthy reason to retire.
 We expect all drivers to complete Grand Prix’s.
-If races haven’t gone your way and find yourself at the back of the field it doesn’t entitle you to DNF or retire in pits. if you have to retire for whatever reason do it in the pit lane.
-Try to avoid retiring on circuit unless it is unavoidable and any driver found to have retired in a way in which is dangerous deliberately will receive a penalty.
+If races haven’t gone your way and find yourself at the back of the field it doesn’t entitle you to DNF or retire in pits.
+If you have to retire for whatever reason do it in the pit lane.
+Avoid retiring on circuit unless it is unavoidable and any driver found to have retired in a way in which is dangerous deliberately will receive a penalty.
+Retiring with a working car on circuit is an automatic Qualifying Ban for next race.
+Deliberate DNF on track will be a more severe penalty.

 When you sign up to a season with us, you’re expected to compete in at least 75% of the races (16 in a season) and also finish these races.
 If your car is in working order, you are expected to finish the race.
 50% of the races you take part in are expected to finish.
 This will be reviewed at the mid-point of the season.